TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 Second we will download the `.env` file

 Download this [.env](https://github.com/TRaSH-/Guides-Synology-Templates/blob/main/docker-compose/.env){:target="_blank" rel="noopener noreferrer"} to your `/volume1/docker/appdata` location so you got your important stuff together.
+Or use this command:

 ```bash
 sudo wget https://raw.githubusercontent.com/TRaSH-/Guides-Synology-Templates/main/docker-compose/.env -P /volume1/docker/appdata/